henryjlee729/portfolio/posts/echopath.md

 As seen above in the image while also only focusing on the first six columns, the structure of this sheet was requested as a part of the first sheet.

+## The Second Sheet: Balance Data

+The balance data sheet follows the same structure as the historical data but with different values from different datasets.

-## The Second Sheet: Financial Data
+## The Third Sheet: Financial Data

 The financial data sheet has six categories: